boomlinde/petshop/README.md

 with the return key again, the selection is automatically yanked.

 Finally, there are two pictures.
 One main picture and a scratch pad.
-The currently visible picture can bet toggled with the tab key.
-Both pictures are saved when the project is saved.
+The scratchpad is never visible, but can be swapped with the main picture by pressing tab.
+Both the scratchpad and the picture are saved.

 File format
 -----------